nishant17git/coaching-institute-zenith-ui/README.md

 We recommend setting up CI/CD pipelines for automatic deployment.

-## 🔗 Custom Domain
+## Custom Domain

-Yes, you can connect a custom domain to your Infinity Classes project!
+You can connect a custom domain to your Infinity Classes project.

 To connect a domain, follow these steps:
 1. Configure your DNS settings with your domain provider
 2. Set up the appropriate redirects or CNAME records
 3. Configure the hosting platform to use your custom domain

-## 🤝 Contributing
+## Contributing

-Contributions to improve Infinity Classes are welcome!
-Please see our contribution guidelines for more details.
+Contributions to improve Infinity Classes are welcome.
+Please review our contribution guidelines for more details.

-## 📞 Contact
+## Contact

 For any questions or support, please reach out to [contact@infinityclasses.edu](mailto:contact@infinityclasses.edu)

 ---

-&copy; 2025 Infinity Classes.
+© 2025 Infinity Classes.
 All rights reserved.